One of the common questions asked soon after getting your new Boom Vader motorcycle built, is why is gas leaking from the carburetor?

 Remember, the rubber seal works by compression; once the metal seating services are in contact, the seal is compressed, and no need to crank down on the soft metal.

-Be prepared for a gas leak, and re-initiate fuel flow to the carburetor.
+Be prepared for a gas leak from the carburetor fuel bowl gasket, and re-initiate fuel flow to the carburetor.

 You might put a band-aid on a broken neck, but there are slots.
 If the fuel bowl starts leaking on the road, you can tighten the screws.